SUTDNLP/NNNamedEntity/README.md

 Feature format
 ======
-Consider following sentence:
+Consider following sentence in [Entity.test](example/Entity.test):

-`Foreign - invested enterprises have played a prominent role in improving China 's export commodity structure . ` in the [Entity.test](example/Entity.test).
+`Foreign - invested enterprises have played a prominent role in improving China 's export commodity structure . ` .

 The sample features for word `China` is